elixir-lang/elixir/README.md

 The main difference between Elixir and Erlang is its more natural homoiconic syntax that supports meta-programming.
 Elixir also supports polymorphism via protocols (similar to Clojure's), dynamic records and a reference mechanism.

-Elixir and Erlang shares the same bytecode and data types.
-This means you can invoke Erlang code from Elixir (and vice-versa) without any ceremony or performance hit.
+Elixir and Erlang share the same bytecode and data types.
+This means you can invoke Erlang code from Elixir (and vice-versa) without any conversion or performance hit.

 # Usage

+You can run and learn about Elixir in the [Getting Started guide](https://github.com/josevalim/elixir/blob/master/docs/0_index.md).

-Elixir is still in development but ready to try out!
-First, you need to clone this repository to your machine, compile and test it:
+But if you just want to compile and try Elixir, with no compromises, you can clone this repository to your machine, compile and test it:

     $ git clone https://github.com/josevalim/elixir.git
     $ cd elixir